 In an electric vehicle, there is a battery instead of a petrol tank, and an electric motor in place of an Internal Combustion engine.
 Going green is not the only motive behind electric vehicles or their only USP.

 Regenerative braking is a technology that has changed the way we see energy being produced.
-So using regenerative braking your electric vehicle will be producing energy whenever you pull the brakes on your vehicle.
+So using regenerative braking, your electric vehicle will produce energy whenever you pull the brakes on your vehicle.
 Amazing, isn’t it?

 Types of Electric Vehicles present